AstraZeneca/runnable/docs/concepts/run-log.md

         "end_time": "", # The end time of the attempt
         "duration": null, # The duration of the time taken for the command to execute "status": "",
+        "parameters": "", # The parameters at that point of execution.
         "message": "" # If any exception was raised, this field captures the message of the exception }
 ]